redflitzi/StrTr/README.md

 ---

-## Why not simply use a chain of String.Replace?
+## Why not simply use a series of String.Replace?

 **Because it does not do the same.** \
 String.Replace replaces all occurences in the whole string.
 If you call it several times, any position in the string can be changed several times. \
-In the opposite, if you call String.StrTr with a collection of desired replacements, each position will only be changed once.
+In the opposite, if you call String.StrTr with a collection of all desired replacements, each position will only be changed once.

-Consider:
+Consider the following:
 ````
 var animals = "dogcathorsecow";

 var resultReplace = animals.Replace("dog","cat").Replace("cat","horse").Replace("horse","cow").Replace("cow","bird");

 var resultStrTr = animals.StrTr(("dog","cat"),("cat","horse"),("horse","cow"),("cow","bird"));

 Console.WriteLine("resultReplace: {0}", resultReplace);